MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/message-object.md

 4. Select the **Details** tab and select **Copy** under the **Rich message JSON** field.

-You'll use this JSON value when you format the rich message types .
+You'll use this JSON value when you format the rich message types.

-## Format different types of rich messages
+## Format rich messages

-This section includes JSON samples for the rich message types available in the Apple Messages for Business channel the Omnichannel for Customer Service.
+This section includes JSON samples for the rich message types available in the Apple Messages for Business channel in Omnichannel for Customer Service.
 More information: [Manage rich messages](/create-rich-messages#manage-rich-messages-for-apple-messages-for-business)

 [!Note]
 > You can't send Forms rich message to conversations.